hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/274_039_alasinga.md

 religion is meant the Vedanta; the applications must vary according to the different needs, surroundings, and other circumstances of different nations.
-You will find that although the philosophy is the same, the Shâktas, Shaivas, etc. apply it each to their own special cult and *forms*.
+You will find that although the philosophy is the same, the Shāktas, Shaivas, etc. apply it each to their own special cult and *forms*.
 Now, in your journal write article after article on these three systems, showing their harmony as one following after the other, and at the same time keeping off the ceremonial forms altogether.
 That is,